ruanluyu/ruanluyu.github.io/products/PixelsWorld/docs/contents/Lua/Filter.md

 runFilter(filterID)
 ```

-## Delete a filter
+## Delete Filter

-Call `delFilter(filterID)` to delete a filter.
+Use `delFilter(filterID)` to delete a filter.

-> Normally, you don't have to delete filters.
-PixelsWorld deletes all filters at the end of every frame automatically.
-However, it's still a nice habit to delete filters by hand when it's not in used.
+> Usually, you don't need to delete filters, as PixelsWorld automatically deletes all filters at the end of each frame.
+However, it's still a good practice to delete a filter when it's no longer needed.

 ### Example